 Here are four ways to unplug from work and unwind this Christmas season:

-1. Disconnect from work so you can reconnect with those around you.
 If you’re never disengaged from your career, you’re never fully engaged with the people in your life.
 It is vital for our mental, spiritual and emotional health to disconnect from our daily work to connect with others.
 Life goes by so quickly, and when we’re working most days of the year, we are already giving the majority of our attention to our careers.
 Take this time to focus on those who mean the most to you.

-2. Create and establish boundaries.
 Boundaries help us to get more out of life.
 Learn to set firm boundaries in your life.
 Turn off your phone at a certain time of day, place your laptop out of sight each holiday and vacation, or set up an automated “out of office” reply with the next date you will be available.

-3. Don’t give in to the urge to remain isolated.
 Some of us have likely experienced cabin fever through these last months.
 But for introverts, some have truly enjoyed the excuse to stay in and remain to themselves.
 Depression and anxiety rates continue to rise, as many of us stay in isolation.
 But community, family and friends bring us joy, get us out of our heads and give us life.
 Rather than winding up on the couch, watching more Netflix or preoccupied on social media, get out.
 Invest yourself in time with loved ones, say yes to that dinner invite or go out for a hike with friends.
 Make the most of this holiday time.

-4. Help your team unplug.
 As stated above, Americans do not have the luxury of vacation time that many other countries have.
 But there are still many organizations and businesses that offer their teams sufficient vacation time and personal days.
 Employees can often be reluctant to take time off, due to fear that they may not appear to be working hard enough.
 Set a precedent of making time for yourself and your family, and make sure you’re giving your team adequate time.

 By creating a life where you are never unplugged from work, you not only sabotage yourself but also those you are leading.
 Your leadership sets an example in the office and outside of it.
 The truth is, if you’re not taking personal time yourself, your teams will not feel free to take time off.